MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EdgeSyncServiceConfig.md

 ```

 ### -LogMaxAge
-!!!
-Exchange Server 2010

-The LogMaxAge parameter specifies the maximum duration in days to keep EdgeSyncLog before it can be overwritten.

-!!!
-Exchange Server 2013

 The LogMaxAge parameter specifies the maximum duration in days to keep the EdgeSyncLog files.
 Log files older than the specified value can be overwritten.
 The default value is 30 days.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-!!!
-Exchange Server 2016

-The LogMaxAge parameter specifies the maximum duration in days to keep the EdgeSyncLog files.
-Log files older than the specified value can be overwritten.
-The default value is 30 days.

-To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.
+To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes and ss = seconds.

 ```yaml
 Type: EnhancedTimeSpan